Introduction

 E99°15.950 |

-3 span: 30m +60m+30m=120m; photo, looking north |
+3 span: 30m +60m+30m=120m; photo (offsite link), looking north |

-State Railway of Thailand along the east side of Khun Tan Ridge, showing the locations of the three major bridges up to Khun Tan Tunnel:5
+The tan-colored line in the oblique view below traces the Northern Line of the State Railway of Thailand along the east side of Khun Tan Ridge, showing the locations of the three major bridges up to Khun Tan Tunnel.
+This page examines the middle bridge in more detail:3

 The three bridges are well described in on-the-ground track-walking by members of ROTFAITHAI.COM.
 The texts are in Thai, but are fairly well translated if using Google Chrome as a browser.
 While the links are to relevant portions of their narrations, the first walk (Nakhonlampang) starts at the Composite Bridge and goes north, while the second walk (mirage_II) starts at the Khun Tan Tunnel and goes south: